 Blue Mesa Review

 BMR also runs the Works in Progress reading series.
 This monthly series is an opportunity for the campus and larger Albuquerque communities to hear MFA students, staff, and faculty read from their own creative work.
-Works in Progress is currently held on the first Friday of the month at Tortuga Art Gallery.
+Works in Progress is often held on the first Friday of the month at Tortuga Art Gallery, but more information can be found on the Blue Mesa Review events page.
 The event is free and open to the public.

 The Hobbit Society